SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

   ```
 -->

-Because the initializer might fail,
+Because the initializer in the code above might fail,
 it returns an *optional* `Int`, rather than an `Int`.

-An optional `Int` is written as `Int?`,
+To write an optional type,
-with a question mark to indicate that the value it contains is optional,
+you write a question mark (`?`)
-meaning that it might contain *some* `Int` value,
+after the name of the type that the optional contains ---
+for example, the type of an optional `Int` is `Int?`.
+An optional `Int` always contains
-or it might contain *no value at all*.
+either some `Int` value or no value at all.
-It can't contain anything else, such as a `Bool` value or a `String` value;
+It can't contain anything else, like a `Bool` value or a `String` value.
-it's either an `Int`, or it's nothing at all.

 ### nil